by Event Founder Ian Cornelius

 The standout performance in 2003 was that by Mark Hutchinson.
 Mark was a 2:16 marathon runner and had scorched around the first half in 3:15 or thereabouts and looked set for a sub 7 hour performance.
 He slowed from about the 80 kms mark and cramped badly with about 7 kms to go.
 He virtually hobbled the last 7 kms and still achieved a standout performance of 7:41:45.

 The performance by Mark was enough to get him selected to represent Australia in the world championships for the following 2-3 years.
 It was also the fastest time on Australian soil since Yiannis Kouros' 6:46 at Shepparton in 1996.

 Special mention also of then young rising star, David Criniti of Sydney.
 David then just turned 25 was staying at my house for a couple of days prior to and after the event.
 We went to the supermarket on the day prior to the race and, much to my surprise, he bought chocolate donuts and Nutella for his race supplies.
 He explained that the chocolate provided quick release carbs and the donut or sandwich, as the case may be, provided slow release carbs.
 It seemed to work because he achieved a negative split and stormed home to finish 3rd in 7:51:12 almost catching 2nd placegetter, veteran Warren Holst who finished just 12 seconds ahead.
 David, now 40, has focused on marathons since around 2003-5 and has achieved considerable success.
 In fact, he holds the Australian M39 marathon record with 2:17:57 achieved in Berlin in 2017.
 Likewise, David and Warren's performances were enough to also get them selected to represent Australia for the following 2-3 years.

-Special mention also to Monika Mohr.
+Special mention also of Monika Mohr.
 Monika was the only female starter in the field in 2003.
 The number of female entrants in the early years was sparse but as we approach year 17, there are now as many female entrants as there are males.
 Thanks Monika for showing the way.

 The race was showing great promise that it was starting to serve its purpose.
 Full results 2003